Prodiginus/NeumorphismTheme/README.md

 ### Give feedback in the form of ideas, not bug reports, we're fixing them constantly and themeing stuff

+#### This theme is basically just trying to make discord look nice with the neumorphism effect, will add stuff to customize colors and things eventually

 #### [Discord server](https://discord.gg/TeRQEPb)